Tanglifei/PPT/PITCHME.md

 ---

-## Research Questions Touch Wide knowledge domains
+## Research Questions Touch Wide Knowledge Domains
 * Industry 4.0 in general
 * Cloud manufacture modeling and architecture
-* Cyber-physical systems e.g. digital twin modeling
+* Cyber-physical systems e.g. digital twin
-* Cloud Infrastructure e.g. existing technical stack and use cases
+* Cloud Infrastructure e.g. existing technical stack
 * Big data and Machine learning
+* Communication
+* Security

 ---

-## Narrow Down Research Topic Needed
+## T-shaped skills development strategy
+The research questions touch wide domains but specific research topic is necessary to accomplish Ph.D study,which is a challenge but perfect chance for T-sharped skills development:
-Horizontal knowledge expansion during first 2-3 years,resulting a gap analyse paper and identify the specific research angle for vertically diving in for the rest 5 years.
+Horizontal knowledge expansion during first 2-3 years(-),resulting a gap analyse paper and identify the specific research angle for vertically diving in for the rest 5 years(|).

+---

+## Gap analyse paper
  * state of art
  * state of practice
  * state of future